20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 The names of metamorphic rocks can be confusing, because there are many different ways to name metamorphic rocks.

-- Names based on fabric.
-Strong fabrics (alignment of particles within the rock) can be the most conspicuous feature of a metamorphic rock in hand sample, so rocks with strong fabric tend to be named according to their fabric.
+• Names based on fabric.
+Strong fabrics (alignment of particles within the rock) can be the most conspicuous feature of a metamorphic rock in hand sample, so rocks with strong fabric tend to be named this way.
 Slate, schist, and gneiss are examples of names based on fabric.

 As a result it’s possible for the same metamorphic rock to have four different names, all equally correct!
 For non-specialists, it’s best to name metamorphic rocks based on the observational characteristics of fabric and mineral composition, unless an interpretation is obvious (for example the rock is right next to an igneous intrusion).